Related YoLinux Tutorials:

 At first custom viewers were used but now that most browsers support WebGL, it has become the leading web format.

-The leading commercial innovator in the field is Microsoft which is building the Microsoft Photosynth software and cloud service to generate SfM models.
+Microsoft is building the Microsoft Photosynth.net software and cloud service to generate SfM models.

 The first SfM software was developed by universities and public institutions in both the USA and Europe and made available to the open source community.